usermp/eitaayar/README.md

 Eitaayar API Client
 ================

-This PHP package provides a simple way to interact with the Eitaayar API for sending messages and documents to Telegram chats.
+This package provides a simple way to interact with the Eitaayar API for sending messages and documents to Eitaayar channel or groups.

 Installation
 ------------